Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Preliminaries on stochastic integrals and stochastic differential equations

+\eqref{eq:2} follows in the same way. \end{proof} Next, we recall the theory of second-order stochastic differential geometry with jumps.
 In \cites{Co1, Co2}, Cohen formulated the stochastic integral of order 2 along a c\`{a}dl\`{a}g semimartingale valued in a manifold and the stochastic defferential equation.
 In this section we summarize results about them.
-See \cites{Co1, Co2}, \cites{AVMU}, \cites{Vecc} for details.
-Let $M$ be a $d$-dimensional $C^{\infty}(M)$ manifold.
+See \cites{Co1, Co2, AVMU, Vecc} for details.
+Several works done in \cite{Co1, Co2} were also summarized in \cite{Maillard06}.
 A linear map $L:C^2(M)\to \mathbb{R}$ is called a second-order differential operator without constant at $x\in M$ if for a local coordinate $(x^i)$ including $x$, there exist $a^{ij}\in \mathbb{R}$, $b^k\in \mathbb{R}$ ($i,j,k=1,\dots,d$) such that $L$ is denoted by

 This definition does not depend on local coordinates.
 Denote the vector space of all second-order differential operators at $x\in M$ by $\mathbb{T}_xM$.
 The space

 is called the second-order tangent bundle on $M$.
 Let $\mathbb{T}^*_xM$ be the dual space of $\mathbb{T}_xM$ for each $x\in M$.
 The space